observIQ/terraform-provider-bindplane/doc/resources/bindplane_source.md

 ...
 ```

-You can view the json representation of the source type's options with the `-o json` flag combined with jq.
+You can view the json representation of the source type's options with the `-o json` flag combined with `jq`.
 For example, `bindplane get source-type otlp -o json | jq .spec.parameters` produces the following:
 ```json
 [